bootstrap-vue/bootstrap-vue/src/components/tabs/README.md

 **Caveats:**

 - Bottom placement visually works best with the `pills` variant.
-When using the default `tabs` vairiant, you may want to provided your own custom styling classes, as Bootstrap V4 CSS assumes the tabs will always be placed on the top of the tabs content.
+When using the default `tabs` variant, you may want to provided your own custom styling classes, as Bootstrap V4 CSS assumes the tabs will always be placed on the top of the tabs content.
-- To provide a better user experience with bottom palced controls, ensure that the content of each tab pane is the same height and fits completely within the visible viewport, otherwise the user will need to scroll up to read the start of the tabed content.
+- To provide a better user experience with bottom placed controls, ensure that the content of each tab pane is the same height and fits completely within the visible viewport, otherwise the user will need to scroll up to read the start of the tabbed content.

 **Note:** _the `bottom` prop has been deprecated in favor of the `end` prop._